On the Cauchy problem for a Kadomtsev-Petviashvili hierarchy on non-formal operators and its relation with a group of diffeomorphisms: Introduction

-In these papers the operators under consideration are formal pseudo-differential operators.
-They are called ``formal" because they cannot be understood as operators acting on smooth maps or smooth sections of vector bundles.
-They differ from non-formal pseudo-differential operators by an (unknown) smooth kernel operator, a so-called smoothing operator.
-As is well-known, any classical non-formal pseudo-differential operator $A$ generates a formal operator (the one obtained from the asymptotic expansion of the symbol of $A$, see \cite{Gil}), but there is no canonical way to recover a non-formal operator from a formal one.
+It is important to point out that in the above mentioned papers the operators under consideration are {\em formal} pseudodifferential operators: they are not understood as operators acting on smooth maps or smooth sections of vector bundles.
+They differ from non-formal pseudodifferential operators by (unknown) smooth kernel operators, the so-called smoothing operators.
+As is well-known, any classical non-formal pseudodifferential operator $A$ generates a formal operator (the one obtained from the asymptotic expansion of the symbol of $A$, see \cite{ARS2,ARS3,Gil}), but there is no canonical way to recover a non-formal operator from a formal one.

-The aim of this paper is to show how the non-linear equation on formal pseudo-differential operators which gives rise to the KP hierarchy of PDEs, see \cite{D}, can be posed on groups of (non-formal) Fourier integral operators called {\em groups of $Diff(S^1)-$pseudo-dif\-fer\-en\-tial operators}, in which $Diff(S^1)$ is the group of diffeomorphisms of $S^1$.
-These groups arise as central extensions of $Diff(S^1)$ by a group of bounded (non-formal) classical pseudo-differential operators in a specific class called the odd-class.
-This class was first described by Kontsevich and Vishik in \cite{KV1,KV2} (in order to deal with spectral functions and renormalized determinants) while, to the best of our knowledge, groups of $Diff(S^1)-$pseudo-differential operators were first described (with $S^1$ replaced by a compact Riemannian manifold $M$) in \cite{Ma2016}, in the context of differential geometry of non-parametrized, non-linear grassmannians.

-In this paper we specialize some of the results in \cite{Ma2016} to the group of Fourier integral operators $FCl^{0,*}_{Diff_+,odd}(S^1,V),$ which is described as the central extension of the group of orientation-preserving diffeomorphisms $Diff_+(S^1)$ by the group of all odd-class, bounded and invertible classical pseudo-differential operators $Cl^{0,*}_{odd}(S^1,V)$ which act on smooth sections of a trivial (finite rank) vector bundle $S^1 \times V$, see (\ref{aste}) below.
-Working with this group we can prove an analogue of the Birkhoff-Mulase decomposition.
-In turn, this decomposition motivates us to introduce a parameter-dependent KP hierarchy and it allows us to solve its corresponding Cauchy problem.